 Old City Park offers visitors the chance to get a feeling of what life in Texas was like in days gone by.
 This charming historic village is home to a number of well-restored period buildings.

-Open: Tuesday to Saturday - 10:00 to 16:00, Sunday - 12:00 to 16:00
+Open hours: Tuesday to Saturday - 10:00 to 16:00, Sunday - 12:00 to 16:00

 Admission: charge, discounts available for seniors, children and families